-If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with us as soon as possible.
+If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with the instructor as soon as possible.
 The University of Oregon is working to create inclusive learning environments.
-Please notify us if there are aspects of the instruction or design of this course that result in disability related barriers to your participation.
+Please notify the instructor if there are aspects of the instruction or design of this course that result in disability related barriers to your participation.
 You are also encouraged to contact the Accessible Education Center (formerly Disability Services) in 164 Oregon Hall at 346-1155 or uoaec@uoregon.edu.
 Also, please request that an AEC adviser to send a letter verifying your disability and accommodation needs.
-For a list of resources provided by the Accessible Education Center, please see http://aec.uoregon.edu/about/index.html
+For a list of resources provided by the Accessible Education Center, please see http://aec.uoregon.edu/about/index.html van der Meij, L., Almela, M., Buunk, A. P., Fawcett, T. W., & Salvador, A. (2012).
+Men with elevated testosterone levels show more affiliative behaviours during interactions with women.
+Proceedings of the Royal Society: Biological Sciences, 279(1726), 202-208.